Field Types and Properties

 Text Labels

 When a label or design tool is dragged and dropped into the form builder, the label or tool becomes active.
-To edit an existing label or design tool in a form, simply click on the label or design tool to make it active.
+To edit an existing label or design tool in a form, click on the label or design tool to make it active.

 Text Label Properties